G20 Summit: What you need to know now | Headlines

 Leaders of the Group of 20 (G20) nations deplored Russia's aggression in Ukraine "in the strongest terms" and demanded its unconditional withdrawal in a declaration adopted at the end of a two-day summit.
 UKRAINE AND RUSSIA

-* The missile that killed two people in Poland was probably not fired from Russia, U.S. President Joe Biden said after an emergency meeting of NATO leaders called to discuss what Poland called a strike by a Russia-made projectile. * U.S. Treasury Secretary Janet Yellen called for international support for Ukraine and said she wanted to acknowledge a wave of Russian missile attacks on the country in the past day.
+* The war in Ukraine was the most debated article of the leaders' declaration, the president of host Indonesia said, while urging all sides not to escalate tension. * U.S. Treasury Secretary Janet Yellen called for international support for Ukraine and said she wanted to acknowledge a wave of Russian missile attacks on the country.

 * On Tuesday, Ukrainian President Volodymyr Zelenskiy called on earlier on G20 leaders to adopt a 10-point peace formula. * Russian Foreign Minister Sergei Lavrov, who headed the Russian delegation to the summit in the absence of President Vladimir Putin, condemned "politicisation" of the meeting.

-* French President Emmanuel Macron and Chinese President Xi Jinping agreed it was urgent to de-escalate the conflict in Ukraine and reaffirmed their position on preventing the use of nuclear arms there, the French Presidency said. * United Nations Secretary-General Antonio Guterres had a "very frank and open discussion" on the Black Sea grain deal with Lavrov.
+* United Nations Secretary-General Antonio Guterres had a "very frank and open discussion" on the Black Sea grain deal with Lavrov.
+MONETARY POLICY

-MONETARY POLICY * The leaders said their central banks would continue to calibrate the pace of monetary policy tightening, while being mindful of the need to limit "cross-country spillovers".
+* Leaders of the world's biggest economies agreed to pace their interest rate rises carefully to avoid spillovers and warned of "increased volatility" in currency moves.
+CLIMATE CHANGE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)